w3f/Grants-Program/applications/Apillon.md

 #### Phase 1

 In phase 1, the following features will be delivered:
-1. DID Vault UI allowing users to encrypt and upload existing DIDs, and store them in the Vault
+1. DID Vault UI allows users to encrypt and upload existing DIDs, and store them in the Vault
 2. Client-side encryption
 3. Transmission of encrypted DIDs to IPFS
 4. Functioning "Login with DID Vault" as a proof of concept
-5. "Login with DID Vault" functionality pulling encrypted DID from IPFS to the browser/client and decrypting it with user password
+5. "Login with DID Vault" functionality pulling encrypted DID from IPFS to the browser/client and decrypting it with the user password

 The present Grant application is intended only for Phase 1, which develops the DID Vault project to a working proof of concept.